tiakavousi/EmplyeeDirectory/server/README.md

 ### GET `/employees?q=`

-Get information for employees whose name and/or team match the filter string, case insensitive
+Get information for employees whose name and/or job title match the filter string, case insensitive

 **URL params**: none
 **Query params**: `q`, the term for which to filter employees **Returns**: JSON array of employees (without badge details), filtered by the `q` term.
 See `/src/types/index.ts` for properties of `Employee` type.

-#### Example: `/employees?q=manning`
+#### Example: `/employees?q=ann`

 ### GET `/employees/:employeeId`